lowandrew/Plasmid_Assembler/docs/installation.md

 For instructions on how to add programs to your $PATH, click [here](https://askubuntu.com/questions/60218/how-to-add-a-directory-to-the-path).

-You will also need to install the python packages that PlasmidExtractor needs to run.
-The packages need can be found in `requirements.txt`.
-To install all of them in one go, type:

-`pip3 install -r requirements.txt`

 If all of your dependencies are properly installed, you should now be able to run PlasmidExtractor.
 If installation of a dependency has not worked, you should get a _ModuleNotFoundError_ for the depedency that has not been able to run properly.

 For visualization of sourmash results, you may need to install the python3-tk library.
 On a debian-based system, you can do this with: `apt-get install python3-tk`

+#### Databases

+Once you have the executable and dependencies installed, you'll just need to download the databases that ConFindr depends on.

+To do this, you'll need to install Git LFS (instructions [here](https://git-lfs.github.com/)).

+Then, clone the PlasmidExtractor Git repository (`git clone https://github.com/lowandrew/ConFindr.git`).
+The `databases` folder and `plasmid_database.fasta` are the important fiels - you'll need them for calling PlasmidExtractor, as seen in the `Usage` section.

+With the repository cloned, you should also install the necessary python packages in your virtual environment.
+The necessary packages are in the `requirements.txt` file in the cloned repository.
+Use `pip install -r requirements.txt` in order to install these.